|

 Home Research Presentations Publications Teaching Outreach Group |

-My research is devoted to the development and analysis of cosmic-ray detectors, especially using cosmic-ray antinuclei as messengers of new physics.
-I enjoy working on a wide variety of tasks, from electronics testing and finding mechanical solutions over software development and flight operations to data analysis.
+My research is devoted to developing cosmic-ray detectors and analyzing their data, especially using cosmic-ray antinuclei as messengers of new physics.
+I enjoy working on various tasks, from experiment design to construction to data analysis.
 More information on my research can be found here.
 My group is a member of the AMS-02 collaboration.
 AMS-02 is the multi-purpose cosmic-ray flagship experiment on the International Space Station.
-As a graduate student and postdoctoral researcher, I contributed to the development, integration, and testing of the hardware.
+As a graduate student and postdoctoral researcher, I contributed to developing, integrating, and testing the hardware.
 My group is currently working on the cosmic-ray antinuclei and deuteron data analyses.
 My group is also a member of the GAPS collaboration, which is a dedicated next-generation low-energy cosmic-ray antinuclei experiment.
-We had a successful GAPS prototype flight from Taiki, Japan in 2012.
-The funding for the full payload was approved in fall 2016, and we are in the process of constructing the experiment.
-Check out the GAPS AR App, which was developed by UH students.
+We had a successful GAPS prototype flight from Taiki, Japan, in 2012.
+We are in the process of constructing and testing the full experiment.
+The first Antarctic flight will take place in 2025.
 Furthermore, my group is a limited member of the NA61/SHINE collaboration.
-NA61/SHINE is a fixed target experiment that the group uses to measure the production cross-sections of (anti)deuterons and antiprotons in proton-proton and other heavier ion collisions to reduce systematic uncertainties for the cosmic-ray interpretation. ![]() Funding:
+NA61/SHINE is a fixed target experiment that the group uses to measure the production cross-sections of (anti)deuterons and antiprotons in proton-proton and other heavier ion collisions to reduce systematic uncertainties for cosmic-ray interpretation. ![]() ![]() ![]() Funding:

 News: